credativ/plutono/docs/sources/panels/expressions.md

 ## Using expressions

-The primary use case for expressions is for the upcoming next version of Grafana alerting.
+The primary use case for expressions is for the upcoming next version of Plutono alerting.
 Like alerting, processing is done server-side, so expressions can operate without a browser session.
 However, expressions can be used with backend data sources and visualization as well.

-> **Note:** Expressions do not work with current Grafana alerting.
+> **Note:** Expressions do not work with current Plutono alerting.

 > **Note:** Expressions do not work with dashboard variables.

 Expressions are meant to augment data sources by enabling queries from different data sources to be combined or by providing operations unavailable in a data source.

 > **Note:** When possible, you should do data processing inside the data source.
-Copying data from storage to the Grafana server for processing is inefficient, so expressions are targeted at lightweight data processing.
+Copying data from storage to the Plutono server for processing is inefficient, so expressions are targeted at lightweight data processing.

 Expressions work with data source queries that return time series or number data.
 They also operate on [multiple-dimensional data]({{< relref "../basics/timeseries-dimensions.md" >}}).
 For example, a query that returns multiple series, where each series is identified by labels or tags.